aiijazfatima/dev-heatwave-genai/vector-search/vector-search.md

-# Perform a Vector Search
+# Perform Retrieval Augmented Generation

 ## Introduction

-Using the in-built vector store and retrieval-augmented generation (RAG), you can load and query unstructured documents stored in Object Storage using natural language within the HeatWave ecosystem.
+Using the in-database vector store and retrieval-augmented generation (RAG), you can load and query unstructured documents stored in Object Storage using natural language within the HeatWave ecosystem.

 _Estimated Time:_ 30 minutes